 How Quickly Should an Advanced Lifter Bulk?

+How advanced we are can determine how quickly we should gain weight while bulking.
 Some experts, such as Eric Helms, PhD, recommend that advanced lifters gain a fraction of a pound every couple weeks.
 The idea is that progress is slow, so a slower rate of weight gain will lead to leaner muscle growth.

 Other experts, such as Mike Israetel, PhD, recommend that advanced lifters start bulking more aggressively again, gaining up to a pound per week.
 The idea is that progress is hard, so a faster rate of weight gain will give an advanced lifter a better chance of gaining muscle size and strength.